 Think Tank Photo Airport Security V2.0 Roller Bag (Not pictured)

 Kind Bars, water, Bandaids, a small mirror, business cards, and ALWAYS chapstick.

-Wedding photography has been a wonderful way to see the world, to meet new people, and to push the limits of my creativity.
+Wedding photography has been a wonderful way to see the world, meet new people, and push the limits of my creativity.
 In addition to all of that, it has served as a regular reminder of what is important in life.

-It’s an incredible thing to be able to witness (and have a front row seat) to the meaningful moments of this life.
+It’s an incredible thing to be able to witness (and have a front row seat) the meaningful moments of this life.
 Though it comes with stresses, as all jobs do, it’s rewarding in a way that is completely worth it.